New in v1.14.4 — MySQL wire protocol · durable in-database agents

 -- INSERT a critical row → the agent wakes

 -- and acts, off the write path.
-Every run
+Every run is

-Reference agent on GitHub·Self-hosted — your data never leaves your box·No lock-in — single binary·Become a design partner and shape the roadmap →
+Speaks the MySQL wire protocol — a near drop-in replacement·Self-hosted — your data never leaves your box·No lock-in — single binary·Become a design partner and shape the roadmap →

 The problem